ASSERT-KTH/nano-agent/README.md

 ```

-> **Note:** Nano runs commands in `rbash` (restricted bash), which helps provide a safer execution environment by limiting access to certain operations.
+> **Note:** `Nano` uses `rbash` (restricted bash) to confine the agent to its designated workspace.
+This, along with Nano's requirement of starting in a clean git repository, helps ensure its operations remain contained and predictable.

 Nothing else.